General Policies and Procedures

 Safety Alert System

-The College has a safety alert system which is intended for use only in the rare occurrence of a danger to the community as a whole that requires immediate action.
+The College has a safety alert system which is intended for use only in the rare occurrence of a danger to the community as a whole or some other event that requires immediate action.
 In such an event this system will be used to send out a mass text message to help spread the safety alert as quickly as possible among the on-campus community.
+Designated staff will promptly deliver the message in person to buildings in which cell phones are prohibited.
+If there should be an emergency need for the whole student body to assemble, the chapel bells will also ring for at least three minutes as a sign to assemble in St. Joseph Commons.
 Students will be automatically enrolled in the safety alert system using the cell phone number they provided during registration.
 Students should update the Dean’s Office if their cell phone number changes during the year.

 Forest fires are a very real danger in southern California and the campus has been threatened periodically by fires in the Los Padres National Forest (one of the largest forest fires in California history started one mile from the College and burned around all sides of the campus in 2017).
 It is imperative, therefore, that students observe the campfire restrictions posted by the Forest Service when camping or socializing in the Los Padres National Forest.
 These restrictions are strictly enforced, and ignoring them may result in fines or imprisonment.
 The failure to follow the fire restrictions also has the potential of starting a forest fire that could threaten the campus, cause millions of dollars in damages, and result in a legal liability.